 A FISA order for content is an order that compels a service provider to give the government the content of certain communications carried on the provider’s networks.
 A FISA order for content could compel the provider to intercept voice communications or provide the government with stored content.
 For example, the government could seek a FISA electronic surveillance order (pursuant to 50 U.S.C. §1805 or §1881a) or search order (pursuant to 50 U.S.C. §1824) from the FISA court to compel content from a provider.

-A FISA order for non-content is an order that compels a service provider to produce call detail records or similar “transactional” information about communications carried on the provider’s networks, but does not require the provider to produce any content.
-A FISA pen register or trap and trace order and a so-called section “215 order” are FISA orders for non-content.
+A FISA order for non-content is an order that compels a service provider to produce call detail records or similar “transactional” information about communications carried on the provider’s networks, but it does not require the provider to produce any content.
+A FISA pen register or trap and trace order and a so-called Section “215 order” are FISA orders for non-content.
 For example, the government could seek a FISA pen register or trap and trace order (pursuant to 50 U.S.C. §1842) from the FISA court to compel a provider to produce routing information.
-The government may seek a section 215 order (pursuant to 50 U.S.C. §1861) to obtain the types of information obtained through a grand jury subpoena or a court order.
+The government may seek a Section 215 order (pursuant to 50 U.S.C. §1861) to obtain the types of information obtained through a grand jury subpoena or a court order.